Latest

 Cultural / Isle of May, Scotland / 2017

-The Isle of May Light Beacon is a Scheduled Ancient Monument located on the Isle of May in the middle of the Firth of Forth.
-Dating from circa 1636, it is the earliest purpose-built lighthouse in Scotland and thought to be one of the oldest surviving lighthouse structures in the world.
-Over the years the building fell out of use and traditional repair materials were substituted for a more economical short-term solution, this combined with a reduced available workforce resulted in the repair and maintenance being increasingly compromised.
-Following increasing concerns over the condition of the building, GRAS were appointed to carry out a detailed survey of the building and make recommendations for its conservation and repair.
-Scheduled Ancient Monument consent was granted and through collaboration with both Historic Environment Scotland and a team of specialist conservators a schedule of works was delivered securing the longer-term future of the building.
+The Isle of May Light Beacon is a Scheduled Ancient Monument situated on the Isle of May in the centre of the Firth of Forth.
+Constructed around 1636, it is Scotland’s earliest purpose-built lighthouse and is believed to be one of the oldest surviving lighthouse structures in the world.
+Over time, the building fell out of use, and traditional repair materials were replaced by more economical short-term solutions.
+Combined with a reduced maintenance workforce, these factors led to a gradual deterioration of the structure.

 Lerwick Town Hall